alphayang/pwa-cross/README.md

-# CrosswalkDemo
+# CrosswalkDemo for PWA
-A simple project showing how to embed Crosswalk into an Android application.
+A simple project showing how to embed Crosswalk with PWA into an Android application.

 You can run the project in Android Studio or create an APK with the following command: